 Into the Wilderness

 It was such a soul healing environment in the wilderness of Narkanda.
 The place was felt like a true gift of nature to humans.
 Hope, this place remains untouched with the destruction of humans in the name of advancement.
-There is a Hatu Peak, the highest point of Narkanda at an elevation of 3400 meters and also known as the second highest peak in Shimla district of Himachal Pradesh.
+There is a Hatu Peak, the highest point of Narkanda at an elevation of 3400 meters, and also known as the second highest peak in Shimla district of Himachal Pradesh.
 This place is nothing less than a paradise.
 There is a dense green forest with a mixed population of trees like Deodar, Spruce, Cedar, and Pine.
 But the most popular and renowned thing we noticed was the apple orchards.
 It was such a fresh feeling to witness these orchards.
-Undoubtedly, Narkanda offers a rich landscape and stunning viewpoint for nature lovers.
+Undoubtedly, Narkanda offers a rich landscape and a stunning viewpoint for nature lovers.